marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ![Expected firmware display under device menu for post-Aug 2018 RileyLink](img/rl-firmware.jpg){width="350"}
 {align="center"}

+## RileyLink Questions

-## What are the differences between Medtronic and Omnipod Antennas?
+### What are the differences between the RileyLink Medtronic and Omnipod Antennas?

 There are two types of antennas for RileyLinks; each antenna is optimized for the pump you are using.
 Otherwise they are identical.
 See [Build Step 5: Radio-Link Options](../build/step5.md#radio-link-options) for other radio-links.
 The OrangeLink has both antennas included in its design and can talk to either Medtronic or Omnipod.
 The EmaLink requires selection for type of pump.